Cluster characters II: A multiplication formula: Introduction

 \section{Introduction}

 In recent years, the link between Fomin--Zelevinsky's cluster algebras~\cite{FZ1} and the representation theory of quivers and finite-dimensional algebras has been investigated intensely, cf. for example the surveys~\cite{BM}, \cite{GLSicra}, \cite{Kcategorification}.
 In its most tangible form, this link is given by a map taking objects of cluster categories to elements of cluster algebras.
 Such a map was first constructed by P.~Caldero and F.~Chapoton~\cite{CC} for cluster categories and cluster algebras associated with Dynkin quivers.
-Another approach, leading to proofs of several conjectures on cluster algebras in a more general context, can be found in~\cite{DWZ1},~\cite{DWZ2}.
+Another approach, leading to proofs of several conjectures on cluster algebras in a more general context, can be found in~\cite{DWZ1},~\cite{DWZ2} (for proofs relying on the use of a Caldero--Chapoton map, see \cite{PlamondonHomInfinite}, \cite{PlamondonClusterAlgebras}).